MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/registry-access-for-wia-drivers.md

       //  m_hMyWritableRegistryKey now contains a handle to the
       //  DeviceData subkey which can be used to store information
       //  in the registry.
-      //  Notice that it isn&#39;t closed here, but instead,
+      //  Notice that it isn't closed here, but instead,
       //  kept open because it is needed later.
      //
   }